mohamed325/saleslead-React/README.md

 the application will consume data from the api end http://0.0.0.0:8080//saleslead/api/get_leads.php and sendng data to endpoint  http://0.0.0.0:8080//saleslead/api/add_lead.php

+## Deployed
+I deployed the frontend on netlify if you want to have quick user interaction with the app and not deal with local installations. you can access it at https://abdikarim.netlify.com

 ## Author

 * **Abdikarim Mohamed**